numtide/nits/README.md

 # Preview

 If an agent is connected, the deployment behaves much like a push-based system.
-If the agent is not connected, it will apply the changes the next time it connects.
+Eventually, if the agent is not connected, we will schedule a deployment for later.

 Agent logs are streamed into NATS and captured, allowing you to observe what the agent is doing in real-time or go back and have a look at the logs later.

-When deploying, system closures are built and pushed into NATS.
-The agent then copies the closure from NATS into it's local Nix store before applying the new closure.

 ![](./docs/assets/deploy.gif)